 Memory boxes are lovely keepsakes that you revisit time after time and when you wish.
+This also might be good a good activity to do with children to help them with the loss of your dog and to keep treasured items in a safe place.
 You could include your dog's tag, a favourite toy and collar, some fur, a paw print and favourite photos of your dog.
+Children could be encouraged to draw a picture of the dog or older children could write a letter to be included in the box.